risuorg/risu/doc/development/CONTRIBUTING.md

         tox # this will check the new changes for some errors

 2. Update your existing commit.
 Do not create a new commit!
+We want to get each new PR into one commit.

         git add $modified_files
         git commit --amend

 3. Resubmit the change:

-        git-review

-You can see pending and already merged actual changes at: <https://review.gerrithub.io/q/citellusorg>
+        git push --force

-4. Once the new plugin has been submitted you'll see some comments from 'Citellus Jenkins' which is running Unit tests against it (same ones that you run with `tox`)
+4) Once the new plugin has been submitted you'll see some GitHub actions feedback (similars to the ones that you run with `tox`)

-5. If Jenkins gives 'Verified +1', next step is wait for one reviewer to give final ACK and merge the change.

 ## How to write tests